New Generation Thinkers 2018

 - They will take part in an interactive practice session to showcase their programme ideas and demonstrate their ability to communicate with the listening audience

-Up to ten successful applicants chosen from the workshops will become Radio 3’s New Generation Thinkers for 2017.
-They will:
+Up to ten successful applicants chosen from the workshops will become Radio 3’s New Generation Thinkers for 2018.

 - Work with BBC Producers to develop their own Programme ideas for BBC Radio 3